Library documentation

 Fields

-• w::Vector{T} Local phonon frequency.
+• w::Vector{T} Local phonon frequencies (one per mode).

-• g::Matrix{T} Electron–phonon coupling strength per phonon and per band, size = (bands, nmodes).
+• g::Matrix{T} Electron–phonon coupling strengths, size (bands, nmodes).

 source